AnqiAngelineWang/SOEN691/README.md

 For this case , we first split the data within one year to training and testing set to validate the data quality.
 The split rate is 4:1.
 We report the F1 score considering the data imbalance.
 Because data of 2014 and 2017 is of poor quality, the average precision we exclude these two years.
-From the two tables above we can see exclude naive bayes the F1 score of each model is not
+From the two tables above we can see exclude naive bayes the F1 score of each model is no much difference, and the performance of each model for this data set is similar.

 * Comparison of sklearn and spark(different year)